 - The credits sequence in Kirby's Dream Land ends in "And... so many players."

-- EarthBound did it.
+- EarthBound famously used this at the end.
 It even addresses the player by their real name.
 Assuming that you didn't put in "BUTTS" or "Ness".

-- In MOTHER 3, you are mentioned, by name, at the end of the credits, of course.
-Not only that, but at The End of the game, Everyone in the game thanks you, personally, for all that you did for them, assures you that their world is going to be okay, and hopes that your world is as good to you as you've been to them.
+- In Mother 3, you are mentioned, by name, at the end of the credits, of course.
+Not only that, but at the end of the game, everyone in the game thanks you, personally, for all that you did for them, assures you that their world is going to be okay, and hopes that your world is as good to you as you've been to them.

 - A staple of at least the SNES releases of Mega Man X games.
 "Thanks X, Zero and YOU!"